aurelieverrot/Project0_1000Bornes/README.md

 For example: Card > HazardCard > StopCard, AccidentCard, OutofGasCard, and FlatTireCard.
 Each class contains functions for their card.
 3 - Game is the Game Engine.
 It sets the cards, the display, resets the game, ...

-Thr CPU plays in autoplay, and the player decides what he plays using the UI.
+The CPU plays in autoplay, and the player decides what he plays using the UI.

 ## State of the game